izzy2lost/UnrealEngineUWP/Engine/Source/Developer/CQTest/README.md

 You can use your own types within the `Assert.AreEqual` and `Assert.AreNotEqual` methods assuming you have the `==` and `!=` operators defined as needed.
 In addition, the error message will print out the string version of your type, assuming you have a `ToString` method defined as well.
 The framework will complain if it doesn't know how to print your value.
-You can find examples of providing a string to the framework in _CQTestTests/Private/Assert/CQTestConvertTests.cpp_, but below is a simple example.
+Below is a simple example.
 ```cpp
 struct MyCustomType
 {